 Proteus' total gameplay boils down to exploration of the environment however certain emotional cues are reached at given points.
-For example, when a player swims his way to the island or climbs a mountain to the top, the music changes accordingly in reaction to his achievement.
+For example, when a player simply climbs a mountain to the top or triggers certain events, the music seamlessly changes accordingly in reaction to his achievement.